- 1 What Is an Eyelid Lift?

 The Day of Surgery

-The procedure is performed on an outpatient basis usually under light or general anesthesia.
-The procedure take approximately 1.5-2.0 hours for an upper or lower blepharoplasty or 2.5-3.0 hours for both, depending on the incision placement.
+The procedure is performed on an outpatient basis, usually under light or general anesthesia.
+The procedure takes approximately 1.5-2 hours for an upper or lower blepharoplasty or 2.5-3 hours for both, depending on the incision placement.

 Depending on the incision that was used, the sutures will be removed within 3-4 days after your surgery.
-Typically steri-strips, small tapes are used to keep the ends of the suture down.
-Most of the swelling and bruising will subside by 7 days after your procedure.
-An ointment (Puralube or Lacrilube) will be prescribed to prevent dryness to the eyes, used primarily at night.
+Most of the swelling and bruising will subside seven days after your procedure.
+Dr. Short will prescribe an ointment (Puralube or Lacrilube) to prevent dryness to the eyes, used primarily at night.
 Blurred vision may be present for the first week until the swelling resolves.
-Lower lid massage will be recommended after 2-3 days to maintain softenss and mobility of the lower eyelid.
+Lower lid massage will be recommended after 2-3 days to maintain softness and mobility of the lower eyelid.

 Your body is more than just a collection of limbs and organs.
 It is a powerfully integrated machine as well as a work of art.
 Dr. Short and the Gillian Institute team take a holistic approach to enhancement, building you up wherever you desire a little extra attention.

 CoolSculpting is a revolutionary fat reduction technology that utilizes ultra-cooled, controlled temperatures to kill the underlying fat cells without damaging the skin’s outermost layer.
 The procedure is FDA-approved and backed up by science.

 Botox is the legendary injectable neuromodulator that creates a tighter, more youthful facial appearance by blocking the chemical responsible for tensing our muscles.
 Botox is not just for women.
 Many men enjoy the benefits of Botox’s patented facial rejuvenation, and the stigma surrounding it is, thankfully, beginning to die out.
 Give Botox a shot!